Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Introduction

-In fact, we prove the completeness result for a wider class of distances associated with thickening kernels, which was introduced by Petit--Schapira~\cite{petit2020thickening}.
-See \Cref{section:thickening} for details.
-Using \cref{theorem:complete_intro} and the energy estimate given by the previous paper~\cite{AI20}, we can construct a sheaf quantization of a continuous limit of smooth objects in some settings (see \cref{section:arnold}).
+\cref{theorem:stability_intro} is stronger than the previous Hamiltonian stability result in \cite{AI20} in the following two points: (1)~it is about the distance between GKS kernels and (2)~the distance $d_{\cD(X)}$ is possibly larger than that in \cite{AI20}.

+By the completeness result and the stability result, we can associate a sheaf with an element of the completion of $\Ham_c(T^*M)$ with respect to the Hofer metric.
+Indeed, a Cauchy sequence $(\varphi_n)_{n \in \bN} \subset \Ham_c(T^*M)$ with respect to the Hofer metric $d_H$ defines a Cauchy sequence $(\cK^{\varphi_n})_{n \in \bN} \subset \cD(M^2)$ with respect to $d_{\cD(M^2)}$ by \cref{theorem:stability_intro}.
+Hence, by applying \cref{theorem:complete_intro}, we obtain a limit object $\cK^{[(\varphi_n)_{n}]} \in \cD(M^2)$.
+In particular, we can define the sheaf quantization $\cK^{\varphi_\infty}$ of a Hamiltonian homeomorphism $\varphi_\infty$ (see \cref{definition:hameo} for the definition).
 One of the advantages of this approach is that we may directly use the limit object without explicitly dealing with a limit of some sequence to study $C^0$-symplectic geometry.

-Next, we develop Lusternik--Schnirelmann theory in the microlocal theory of sheaves.
-More precisely, for an object $F \in \cD(M)$, we define the set of spectral invariants $\Spec(F)$ and prove the following.
+Next, in \cref{section:spectral}, we develop Lusternik--Schnirelmann theory in the microlocal theory of sheaves.
+More precisely, for an object $F \in \cD(M)$, we define the set of spectral invariants $\Spec(F) \subset \bR$ and prove the following.
+Here, $\cl(M)$ denotes the cup-length of $M$ over $\bfk$.